 I run into former students and their families practically everywhere I go.
 For me part of the "abundant life" is to be a part of the Immanuel family.

 Meet Mrs. Laemmlen:

-I am excited to be back teaching at Immanuel after a few years away!
-It is a joy to share my passion for Christ as well as baking, cooking, and sewing with students again.
+I am excited to be at Immanuel and it is a joy to share my passion for Christ as well as baking, cooking, and sewing, with students.

 I started sewing when I was 4 or 5, following the patterns by the pictures before I could read, and have enjoyed baking, sewing, embroidery and quilting all my life.
 I attended Immanuel after we moved to Reedley from Kansas, and then went to Fresno State.
 Early in college Mark and I got married, and I started working with the family fruit corporations as a bookkeeper.
 After our boys, Dustin, Nate and Jordan were born I was able to stay home with them, until I started teaching Home Ec and Foods here in 2002.
 In 2013 I felt the Lord leading me to work at MCC, first in the cafe, then in the quilt shop.
 During those years we welcomed 3 precious daughter-in-laws, Michelle, Tayler, and Amy.
+Then God, with His amazing guidance, brought me back to Immanuel a few years ago, and in 2021 we welcomed our little granddaughter, Lexi.
 God has been so good!

 My life verse would be Colossians 3:15 “Let the peace of Christ rule in your hearts...and be thankful.”

 Meet Loren LeBeau: